dev4press/demopress/readme.txt

 * **Term**: generate term names.
 Includes local 'LoremIpsum' and 'Randomizer' builders.
 * **Image**: generate or retrieve images.
 Includes local 'Placeholder' and remote 'Pexels.com' and 'Pixabay.com' builders (both require API keys to access).

+= Additional Tools =
+The plugin has tools to export and import plugin settings (not data, just settings).
+And, it has a tool to remove all the generated data, with options to choose data by type.
+When removing posts, it can also remove attached images.

 = Home and GitHub =
 * Learn more about the plugin: [DemoPress on Dev4Press](https://plugins.dev4press.com/demopress/)
-* Contribute to plugin development: [DebugPress on GitHub](https://github.com/demopress)
+* Contribute to plugin development: [DemoPress on GitHub](https://github.com/dev4press/demopress)

 = Documentation and Support =
 To get help with the plugin, you can use WordPress.org support forums, or you can use Dev4Press.com support forums.